soapbox-pub/ditto/docs/events.md

 # Ditto custom events

-## Users
+Instead of using database tables, the Ditto server publishes Nostr events that describe its state.
+It then reads these events using Nostr filters.

+## User Event (kind 30361)

-Ditto user events describe a pubkey's relationship with the Ditto server.
-They are parameterized replaceable events of kind `30361` where the `d` tag is a pubkey.
+The Ditto server publishes kind `30361` events to represent users.
+These events are parameterized replaceable events of kind `30361` where the `d` tag is a pubkey.
 These events are published by Ditto's internal admin keypair.

 User events have the following tags: